 The Catholic Church in Istanbul has contacted us to draft a protocol for the use of the cemetery.
-Learn in the second article of this page why this subject is so important for the evangelical community in Turkey.
-(February 17, 2012)
+Learn in the second article of this page why this subject is so important for Turkey's evangelical community (February 17, 2012).

 Projects for the common good

-The Istanbul Protestant Church Foundation (IPCF) advocates for the needs not only of the churches associated with it, but also for the rest of God's people in Turkey, and Turksih society at large.
+The Istanbul Protestant Church Foundation (IPCF) advocates for the needs not only of its associated churches but also for the rest of God's people in Turkey, and Turkish society at large.
 Currently there are several projects of public interest that we are involved in:

 - Campaign for the condemnation of "hate crimes" (below)